 Another example of a Web 3.0 application is Google Now, which was launched in 2012.
 Google uses AI and ML to provide users with information that is relevant to them based on their location and history.

 The future of the internet is likely to be driven by the continued development of AI and ML technologies.
 We will see more “smart” applications that are able to understand and respond to user needs.

 The internet will also continue to become more mobile-friendly as the use of smartphones and tablets continues to grow.
 We will see more websites and apps that are designed specifically for mobile devices.

-The internet will also continue to become more accessible in developing countries as the cost of internet-enabled devices such as smartphones and laptops decreases.
+The internet will also continue to become more accessible in developing countries as the cost of internet-enabled devices.

 Ecommerce Under Web3.0: What Will Change?